theAfricanQuant/SisengAI_demo/README.md

 ## Key Topics Covered

 ### 1. **Python Programming**
-- Created Python scripts for:
+- Created Python scripts for various tasks:
+  - **ChatGPT-Assisted Prompts**:
-  - Currency conversion using exchange rates.
+    - A script to convert currency using exchange rates fetched from an API.
-  - File renaming with timestamps to automate tasks.
-  - Math tricks like divisibility checks for numbers.
+    - A script to check divisibility by 3, 5, and 7 using mathematical properties.
-- Demonstrated the use of NumPy’s random number generator (RNG) for generating time-series data and plotting it with Matplotlib.
+    - A script to generate time-series data using NumPy’s random number generator (RNG) and plot it with Matplotlib.
-- Explained how to select and set up Python environments (Conda, `.venv`, `uv`) in VS Code.
+  - **Code Provided by You**:
+    - A polar plot script sourced from a website, which was cleaned and enhanced to ensure proper functionality:
+      ```python
+      import numpy as np
+      import matplotlib.pyplot as plt

+      r = np.arange(0, 2, 0.01)
+      theta = 2 * np.pi * r

+      fig, ax = plt.subplots(subplot_kw={'projection': 'polar'})
+      ax.plot(theta, r)
+      ax.set_rticks([0.5, 1, 1.5, 2])
+      ax.grid(True)

+      plt.show()
+      ```
+  - **Your Original Idea**:
+    - A task to generate a Pandas DataFrame with dates and random data, plotting it as a time-series chart.

 ### 2. **Data Visualization**
-- Generated a polar plot using Matplotlib with a simple example.
+- Generated visualizations using Matplotlib:
-- Created a time-series plot with random values associated with dates using NumPy and Pandas.
+  - A time-series plot with random data spanning 100 days.
+  - A polar plot using `theta` and `r` coordinates.

 ### 3. **Environment Management**
-- Discussed how to manage Python environments (`Conda`, `.venv`, `uv`) in VS Code:
+- Discussed Python environment setups (`Conda`, `.venv`, `uv`) in VS Code:
   - Selecting the interpreter via the Command Palette.
-  - Configuring the environment in `settings.json`.
+  - Configuring the default environment in `settings.json`.
+  - Installing and managing packages with `uv`.

 ### 4. **Package Installation**
-- Installed essential Python packages using `uv`:
+- Installed essential packages using `uv`:
   - `ipykernel`
   - `numpy`
   - `pandas`
   - `matplotlib`

 ### 5. **Tools and Libraries**
-- Covered Python libraries such as:
+- Explored libraries and tools like:
   - **NumPy**: For random number generation and numerical computations.
-  - **Pandas**: For creating and handling DataFrames.
+  - **Pandas**: For creating and manipulating DataFrames.
-  - **Matplotlib**: For plotting data.
+  - **Matplotlib**: For data visualization.

 ### 6. **Task Challenges**
 - Provided tasks to practice: